Theatre: external façade

 The preservation of the theatre was helped by arches and a buttress built by the Seljuk rulers of the region when they turned it into a summer residence and eventually into a caravanserai (ca XIIth century).
 The geometrical paintings on the side wall of the stage belong to that period; they can be noticed also at Alanya.

-Fellows mistook the long agora and the nymphaeum at its end for a stadium (they are described in page one).
+Fellows mistook the long agora and the nymphaeum at its end of the Upper Town for a stadium.
 Archaeologists actually uncovered a stadium or more likely a circus for chariot races at the eastern foot of the hill.
 It is dated approximately the same period as the theatre.
 You may wish to see the impressive stadium of Afrodisia.